“We not only know the right questions to ask, we provide answers that make sense.”

 Michael R. Bromwich

 Over the course of a career that has spanned more than 30 years, Mr. Bromwich has tackled a variety of challenging assignments.
-He has been a federal prosecutor, a special prosecutor, an inspector general, a lawyer in private practice, the country’s top offshore drilling regulator, and the compliance monitor of major public companies and public agencies.
+He has been a federal prosecutor, a special prosecutor, an inspector general, the country’s top offshore drilling regulator, the compliance monitor of major public companies and public agencies, and a lawyer who has practiced with some of the most widely-respected law firms in the country.
 He has been called on countless times – by public corporations, private companies, federal, state, and local governments, Cabinet Secretaries, and the President of the United States – to deal with issues and problems of the greatest private and public significance.
 He has successfully rebuilt, reformed and managed two major public agencies and assisted the management of numerous companies and government agencies by diagnosing problems and recommending sound solutions.
+He currently serves as the independent monitor of two of the ten largest companies in the United States.

 From 1999 to 2010, Mr. Bromwich was a litigation partner in the Washington, DC and New York offices of Fried, Frank, Harris, Shriver & Jacobson, where he headed the firm’s Internal Investigations, Compliance and Monitoring practice group.
 Mr. Bromwich’s practice centered on conducting internal investigations for private companies and other organizations, providing monitoring and oversight services, and representing institutions and individuals in white-collar criminal and regulatory matters.
 He also provided crisis management assistance and counseling.

 While at Fried Frank, Mr. Bromwich conducted major internal investigations for companies, both publicly traded and privately held, in the energy, pharmaceuticals, public accounting, and private security industries, among others; made recommendations for their improvement; and represented companies and individuals in state and federal criminal investigations.